SONGNightbreeze/Notes-React-Hooks/useEffect.md

     // seconde parameter is array that is going to be value
     // that want to change the hook is going to run
     // for example [resourceType] every single time resourceType changes,
-    // the hook will run 当resourceType的状态改变的时候，console就显示render在后台
+    // the hook will run
-    // 只有改变的时候才会调用第一个函数，当点击posts的时候并不会运行hook
     // only happen when resourceType change, obviously page is changing
     // so when hit the button Posts a bunch of times, render never happening again
     return (